iterorganization/IMAS-Validator/docs/source/defining_rules.rst

 .. note::

-  To make sure that anyone working with the tests or using the ``explore`` tool can properly understand your validation rules, make sure to add docstrings explaining your tests.
-Docstrings are surrounded by triple quotes (``"""my explanation docstring"""``) and defined:
+  Make sure that anyone working with the tests or using the ``explore`` tool can properly understand your validation rules.
+Add docstrings explaining what kind of tests you have written.
+  Docstrings are surrounded by triple quotes (``"""my explanation docstring"""``) and are defined:

   - At rule level (under function definition)
   - At file level (top of validation rule file)